-The final responsibility of the internal control system relies on the executive management; however, they mainly delegate the activities to executives, managers, and risk observers.
-The Risk Owner is the final person responsible for a process.
+While the ultimate responsibility of the internal control system relies on the executive management, they delegate the activities to executives, managers, and risk observers.
+The Risk Owner is the ultimate person responsible for a process.
 He identifies the significant risks inherent to his activities, controls all the activities included in the process, as well as the objectives, the scope, and relevant indicators for that process.
+The Risk Owner's responsibilities are:

-His responsibilities are (1) Ensuring the proper documentation of the process; (2) Implementing the necessary actions to cover the main risks, from risk identification, description, assessment, and management to risk monitoring; (3) Ensuring the implementation of a proper internal control system in his area of responsibility; (4) Validating and steering the implementation of new controls; (5) Ensuring the timely and adequate communication of the information related to internal control system.
+- 1. Ensuring the proper documentation of the process. - 2.
+Implementing the necessary actions to cover the main risks, from risk identification, description, assessment, and management to risk monitoring. - 3.
+Ensuring the implementation of a proper internal control system in his area of responsibility. - 4.
+Validating and steering the implementation of new controls. - 5.
+Ensuring the timely and adequate communication of the information related to internal control system.

-Control activities are an integral part of every business process and primarily fall under the responsibility of the manager of each organizational unit.
+Control activities are an integral part of every business process and primarily fall under the responsibility of the manager of each organisational unit.
 According to the 'Risk & Control Self-Assessment' (RCSA) principle, each process owner is directly responsible for and therefore aware of the imperative need to achieve the objectives in terms of effectiveness, efficiency and quality of the activities related to risk management and control mechanisms inherent to its own activities.
 These responsibilities are defined for each operational unit, each service, and each function, in accordance with the company's organizational structure.